tmdarwen/nRF5/CentralPeripheral/README.md

 **Building the Central**
 -   Download and install Qt for open source users from [Qt](https://www.qt.io/).
-Start Qt Creator, load NordicBlinkyCentral.prom and build.
+Start Qt Creator, load NordicCentral.pro and build.